falchion10/macOS-Jailbreak/README.md

 Keep note of the `cbz w8` address after the `cmp`, `b.eq`, `cmp`, `b.ne`, and `ldrb`.

-This address is where you will need to branch at where you see `bl dyld4::SyscallDelegate::internalInstall` is.
+This address is where you will need to branch at where you see `bl dyld4::SyscallDelegate::internalInstall`.

 Essentially what we'll be doing is replacing `bl dyld4::SyscallDelegate::internalInstall` with `b 0x8504`.